 We gather is a layered semi- circle around the altar at the front of the church.
 Musicians are seated at the front of the circle to help lead the singing.
 Our worship is punctuated by song, silence, prayer, readings and reflection, all culminating in the sharing of bread (gluten-free) and wine (and grape juice) at communion.

-We practice an open table and all are welcome at Jesus’ table.
-Although children are always welcome in worship, we also offer an opportunity for children to learn together during the sermon / teaching time.
+We practice an open Eucharist and all are welcome at Jesus’ table.
+Although children are always welcome in worship, we also offer a children’s ministry with opportunity for children to learn together during the sermon / teaching time.

 Where: 600 Richmond (at Richardson)

-When: Sunday 3pm in the Church - most Sundays.
-Check Facebook in case something changes - especially during the summer.
+When: Sunday 4pm in the Church - most Sundays.

-We are a shared ministry of the Anglican Diocese of British Columbia (aka Diocese of Islands and Inlets) and The United Church of Canada, and are in full communion with the Evangelical Lutheran Church in Canada.
+We are a shared ministry of the Anglican Diocese of British Columbia (aka Diocese of Islands and Inlets) and the Pacific Mountain Region aof The United Church of Canada.
+We are in full communion with the Evangelical Lutheran Church in Canada.
 We are a part of the NewLeaf Network and the Parish Collective.

-The AbbeyChurch worships, serves, prays and plays on the ancestral, traditional and unceded territories of the Esquimalt and Songhees Nations.
+The AbbeyChurch worships, serves, prays and lives on the ancestral, traditional and unceded territories of the Esquimalt and Songhees Nations.